maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 - the mime type we defined in mime_types.rb
 - request.format = :mobile in application_controller.rb in the preparer_for_mobile method

-NOTE: More often than not the same content will be used in both the mobile and regular versions of your site.
-With template inheritance you can refactor content into partials, and have both the regular and mobile versions use the same partials.
-This can get messy though so be careful.
-It may be overkill.

 If you prefer to organize your mobile views outside of the regular app/views path, for example in app/views_mobile, swap the prepend_view_path with:

          prepend_view_path Rails.root + 'app' + 'views_mobile'